Crabbox docs

 #Gotchas

-• daytona.snapshot is required when creating a sandbox.
+• daytona.snapshot (or --daytona-snapshot) is required to create a sandbox.

-• Snapshot contents own CPU, memory, disk, and installed tooling in this mode.
+• The snapshot owns CPU, memory, disk, and installed tooling.

-• Daytona run is delegated to toolbox APIs; it is not the same as core-over-SSH
+• Daytona run is delegated to the toolbox APIs; it is not core-over-SSH

 • --keep-on-failure keeps a newly created failed sandbox until Daytona